Mean Creek: Box office

 Mean Creek received a limited release in North America in four theaters and grossed $29,170 with an average of $7,292 per theater.
 The film earned $603,951 domestically and $198,997 internationally for a total of $802,948.
-Based on a $500,000 budget, the film can be considered a modest box office success.
+Based on a $500,000 budget, the film was considered a modest box-office success.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 74 out of 100, based on 31 critics, indicating "generally favorable" reviews.

-Roger Ebert praised the acting and concept of teenagers making conscious moral decisions and wrote "Mean Creek joins a small group of films including River's Edge and Bully which deal accurately and painfully with the consequences of peer-driven behavior.
+Roger Ebert of the Chicago Sun-Times praised the acting and concept of teenagers making conscious moral decisions and wrote, "Mean Creek joins a small group of films including River's Edge and Bully which deal accurately and painfully with the consequences of peer-driven behavior.
 Kids who would not possibly act by themselves form groups that cannot stop themselves.
 This movie would be an invaluable tool for moral education in schools, for discussions of situational ethics and refusing to go along with the crowd."

-A. O. Scott, writing for The New York Times, called it an "honest, provocative picture" and "earnest almost to a fault, exploring the moral difficulties of its characters with heartfelt—and at times heartsick—empathy."
-Moira Macdonald of The Seattle Times praised the film's performances and added that "Estes has an uncanny knack for creating character, and for finding the kind of throwaway detail that resonates — the dull two-tone ring of a convenience-store door, for example, seems to speak volumes about the boredom and restlessness these kids face."
+A. O. Scott, writing for The New York Times, called it an "honest, provocative picture" and "earnest almost to a fault, exploring the moral difficulties of its characters with heartfelt—and at times heartsick—empathy".

+Moira Macdonald of The Seattle Times praised the film's performances and added that "Estes has an uncanny knack for creating character, and for finding the kind of throwaway detail that resonates — the dull two-tone ring of a convenience-store door, for example, seems to speak volumes about the boredom and restlessness these kids face".